RestExpress/PluginExpress/cache-control/README.md

 The MAX_AGE parameter takes precidence, in that, if present, the NO_CACHE flag is ignored.

 If the response body is non-null, adds an ETag header.
-ETag is computed from the body object's hash code combined with the hash code of the resulting format.
+ETag is computed from the body object's hash code combined with the hash code of the resulting format (content-type).

 **NOTE:** To fully support basic caching capability, also implement a LastModifiedHeaderPostprocessor() that inspects the date on your domain or presentation model and sets the 'Last-Modified' header.